Huang Shaohong: Biography

 During the Kumul Rebellion Chiang Kai-shek was ready to send Huang and his expeditionary force, which he assembled to assist Muslim Gen. Ma Zhongying against Sheng Shicai, but when Chiang heard about the Soviet Invasion of Xinjiang, he decided to withdraw to avoid an international incident if his troops directly engaged the Soviets, leaving Ma alone without reinforcements to fight the Red Army.

 Huang became chairman of the government of Zhejiang from 1934–35 and Hubei from 1936-37.
 Again from 1937-46 he became chairman of the government of Zhejiang and commander of the 15th Army of the National Revolutionary Army.
 During World War II he was named deputy commander-in-chief of the 2nd War Zone.
 After the war he was named head of the Supervisory Committee and elected member of the Legislative Yuan (parliament).

 During the Chinese Civil War peace talks in March 1949, he was one of the Kuomintang delegates.
 He and Zhang Zhizhong agreed to accept the cease-fire conditions submitted by the Communist Party.
-When the Kuomintang leadership turned them down later, Huang fled to Hong Kong and declared his revolt from the KMT and joined the Chinese People's Political Consultative Conference (CPPCC) in September 1949.
+When the Kuomintang leadership turned them down later, Huang fled to British Hong Kong and declared his defection from the Kuomintang and joined the Chinese People's Political Consultative Conference (CPPCC) in September 1949.

 After the founding of the People's Republic, Huang was elected a member of the State Council, National People's Congress, and CPPCC.
-He was also a member of the Standing Committee of the Kuomintang Revolutionary Committee.
+He was also a member of the Standing Committee of the Revolutionary Committee of the Chinese Kuomintang.
 During the Anti-Rightist Movement, Huang was labeled a rightist.
 Later, during the Cultural Revolution, he was again determined to be a "rightist."
 Unable to stand the persecution of the Red Guards, he committed suicide at home on August 31, 1966, in Beijing.